heckert/speedtest-classification/README.md

 will create a conda environment with the packages listed in `environment.yaml`.

     make develop
-will will install the src package in development mode within the conda environment.
+will install the src package in development mode within the conda environment.

     make raw_data
 will load the dataset from the web.